TO: Michael J. Duff, Emeritus Professor, Faculty of Natural Sciences, Dept. of Physics, Imperial College London, S. Kensington Campus, London

 Dear Prof. Dr. Michael Duff:

-continue doubling until in 202 notations it was out to the size and age of
+Can we assume the Planck base units of length/time and mass/charge are the first manifestation within space-time?
+Could it naturally double and continue doubling until in 202 notations it was out to the size and age of the universe?

-I struggle with that rendering: https://81018.com/growth/
+I struggle with that rendering: http://81018.com/growth/

 Could you help me understand why this is an impossible construct?